 The King of Italy's Throne Chair

-We'll start our list today with the most regal chair of the bunch.
+We'll start our list today with the most regal upholstered chair of the bunch.
 This impressive Bergère armchair was made for the King of Italy, Victor Emmanuel II, who ruled from 1849 until his death in 1878.
 Used on the King's personal train, this seat served as his majesty's throne - talk about travelling in style!
-Crafted of sumptuous Cuban mahogany and upholstered in leather, the armchair also features the coat of arms of the House of Savoy, which was the Royal House of the Kingdom of Italy and one of the oldest royal families in the world.
+Crafted of sumptuous Cuban mahogany and upholstered in leather fabric, the upholstered armchair also features the coat of arms of the House of Savoy, which was the Royal House of the Kingdom of Italy and one of the oldest royal families in the world.

 It was in the 1860s when the King had his private railway cars remodeled in the French style, including this throne created by the French firm L'Orme and Buire.
 Stylistically, it is French Revivalist and reflects the period's bold, strong designs inspired by the Renaissance, making it particularly suitable for an Italian king.